Miki Sawada: Elizabeth Saunders Home

 Renzo's diplomatic work took them to Buenos Aires, Beijing, London, Paris, and New York City.
-During her life outside Japan as the wife of a diplomat, she met and befriended many people who later helped her found the Elizabeth Saunders Home, like Josephine Baker.
-While living in London, she visited an orphanage operated by Thomas John Barnardo called Dr. Barnardo's home, which later inspired her to start her own.
+During her life outside Japan as the wife of a diplomat, she met and befriended many people who later helped her found the Elizabeth Saunders Home, such as Josephine Baker.
+While living in London, she visited an orphanage operated by Thomas John Barnardo called Dr. Barnardo's Home, which later inspired her to start her own.

-After World War II, Sawada took in many mixed-race children who were abandoned and discriminated against because their mothers were Japanese and their fathers were American soldiers.
-Eventually, there were more children than she could house in her home with her, so in 1948 she sold all of her possessions and used the money to found the Elizabeth Saunders Home in Oiso, Kanagawa, Japan.
+After World War II, Sawada took many mixed-race children, or konketsuji, into her house.
+In 1948, she sold all of her possessions and used the money to found the Elizabeth Saunders Home in Oiso, Kanagawa, Japan.
+It was named after the British governess whose charitable bequest, made through the Anglican Church in Japan, was the first donation Sawada received to fund the home.
+In 1950, the Kanagawa Prefectural Government recognized the home as a public child welfare institution, which Sawada claimed eased her financial burden significantly.

-It was named for Elizabeth Saunders, whose bequest helped fund the orphanage.
-The Japanese government would not support the orphanage, and would not allow it to be registered as a non-profit, so Sawada constantly had trouble finding funding.
-Sawada visited America in 1949 and 1950 to give lectures and gather donations for the orphanage.
-Almost 2,000 children stayed there, and Sawada became known as the "Mother of 2,000 children".
+Just over 700 mixed-race children stayed at the home.
+Mitsubishi, the conglomerate founded by Sawada's grandfather, cites her as the "Mother of 2,000 Children".

+Contemporary historians, particularly Kristin Roebuck, have complicated the narrative surrounding Sawada's treatment of mixed-race orphans, claiming that her humanitarian belief in adoption might have been compromised by a belief that konketsuji had to be segregated from Japanese society.
+Sawada's 1953 book Konketsuji no Haha contains an anecdote in which a grandmother gives up a konketsuji child for adoption without her daughter's consent; when the daughter comes to reclaim it, Sawada refuses to give it up and tells her to "learn shame."
+A "no visitation" policy was instituted at the home by 1952.
+In her annual trips to the United States, Sawada gave speeches implying that the impermeability of American immigration for konketsuji might create "a situation the Communists easily turn into propaganda."

 Many of those she met during her travels adopted children from the orphanage, including Josephine Baker, who also put on concerts to benefit the orphanage.

 Sawada was awarded the Order of the Sacred Treasure, second class on 29 April 1972.
 In 1960 she was the recipient of the Elizabeth Blackwell Award, given by Hobart and William Smith Colleges to a woman whose life exemplifies outstanding service to humanity.

 She died of a heart attack in Mallorca on 12 May 1980.